 As Kennedy Hall writes on this topic, “With God, the punishment always fits the crime, and the punishment even serves to correct the root causes of the sin.
 In the case of Adam, the punishment is severe due to Adam’s clear knowledge of God before the Fall, but it is also a corrective path of redemption of man.”
 In sum, hard work is now used to get us closer to God.
 Throughout salvation history, men had to navigate through the curse of Adam as they grappled with the paradoxical combination of both the dignity and the suffering of daily work.
 We can all relate to the fact that working is good for the soul (it gives a sense of accomplishment) while at the same time a cause of great stress or hardship.
 Even if we have jobs that are fulfilling, there will always be moments of displeasure and anxiety.
 Some jobs require great mental acuity, and therefore great concentration on a particular task.
 Yet, this mental focus can sharpen one’s senses in other areas – both intellectual and spiritual.

 It is important to grasp that under the Christian principle, your value doesn’t come from how much money you make, or how interesting you perceive your job is.
 Rather, your human value comes from being made in the image of God.
-Flowing from this image of God, your work can lift up the dignity of the human person when it is in-tune with the divine economy Yet, our modern society tends to align one’s worth, and, in turn, one’s identity to what they do – not with who they are.
+Flowing from this image of God, your work can lift up the dignity of the human person when it is in-tune with the divine economy.
+As Proverbs declares, “Entrust your work to the Lord, and your plans will succeed” (Proverbs 16:3).
+Yet, our modern society tends to align one’s worth, and, in turn, one’s identity to what they do – not with who they are.
 So, under the secular view, if your job is a toll taker, you are doing something lowly and of limited need, therefore your human value hits rock-bottom.
 It stands to reason that if you have a job that will inevitably be replaced by a machine or artificial intelligence, your worth is drained to a pitiful, dull existence.
 However, if you are a software engineer you’re immediately elevated to an intriguingly higher status.
 The modern formula of work-value necessarily turns someone into a throw-away object in that when they cease to be productive or useful in their duties they become casually kicked to the curb like an old, useless sock.
 However, under Catholicism, what one does for an occupation does not define that person.
 The Church states that every person, regardless of their differences, is a subject of inestimable value because he or she has been created by God in his image and likeness and destined by God for eternal life.
 Under this view, all humans have an equal value regardless if your job is a janitor or an attorney.

 As the focal point of God continues to be removed from our society, it follows that the relationship of man, work, and God becomes murky.
 Today, people typically interpret their happiness in light of their job satisfaction in which their value comes from how well they perceive their work.
 Having detached God from the labor equation modern man is now placed in the driver seat to determine if his or her work is fulfilling or not.
 But, how can a finite, flawed person completely grasp the fulfilling nature of their work if they have eliminated the vantage point of God?
 Here, we also miss the Biblical notion that our labor, no matter how dreadful, can be used as a pious sacrifice to our family and God.
 Yet, having jettison God out of the labor picture a bleed-over-effect ensues in which the modern concept of labor becomes off-kilter which, in turn, inevitably leads one to a depressing picture.